dr-marek-jaskula/TestsUniversity/test/Customers.WebApp.Tests.UI/ReadMe.md

-﻿## End-to-End tests
+﻿## UI tests

-/We still need to add certificate
+!!
+We still need to add certificate

-[They are integration UI tests?]

-For End-to-End tests (UI tests) we will be using:
+For UI tests we will be using:
-- WireMock
+- WireMock (to mock external apis like GitHub)
-- Microsoft.Playwright (a bot that goes to the website and clicks, for opening the browser by c#)
+- Microsoft.Playwright (a bot that goes to the website and clicks.
+I enables opening and use the browser by c#)
 - Creating app in a docker container
 - Ductus.FluentDocker (to fluently use docker for UI tests with playwright) - this allows to use docker-compose file from c# code

-We want use WebApplicationFactory for this but a playwright (we cannot called the in memory version running by playwright) Therefore, we will use docker
+We will not use WebApplicationFactory for here but a playwright Nevertheless, we cannot called the in memory version running by playwright Therefore, we will use docker approach

-One docker-compose file for all tests
+One docker-compose file for all tests will be created

 ## Playwright